phpmikeanz/tracics/PROFESSIONAL_LOADING_SYSTEM_COMPLETE.md

 ## 🎯 **Result**

-Your TTRAC Learning Management System now has a **stunning, professional loading system** that:
+Your TRAC Learning Management System now has a **stunning, professional loading system** that:

 - **Impresses users** with beautiful animations and branding
 - **Provides clear feedback** during all loading states
 - **Maintains consistency** across the entire application
 - **Enhances perceived performance** with engaging animations
-- **Reflects professionalism** of the TTRAC institution
+- **Reflects professionalism** of the TRAC institution

 The loading system is now ready for production and will create an excellent first impression for all users accessing your LMS!